pgRouting/workshop/docs/basic/graph_views.rst

 .. rubric:: Problem

 - Create a view with minimal amount of information for processing the particular vehicles.
-- Use the osm identifiers on the vertices.
+- Use the OSM identifiers on the vertices.
 - Routing `cost` and `reverse_cost` in terms of seconds for routing calculations.
 - Exclude `steps`, `footway`, `path`, `cycleway` segments.
-- Data needed in the view for further prossesing.
+- Data needed in the view for further processing.

   - `name` The name of the segment.
   - `length_m` The length in meters rename to ``length``.